zhangxijing97/INFO7375_NeuralNetworks_AI/Quizs/Midterm2.md

 ## 6. (max points 4).
 Why is the enthropy-based loss (scost) function is typically used in training neural networks?

-Entropy-based loss functions, like cross-entropy loss, are commonly used in training neural networks for classification tasks due to their effectiveness in measuring the difference between predicted probabilities and actual labels.
-Here’s why they are typically used:

-Probabilistic Interpretation: Cross-entropy loss treats the output of a neural network (often after a softmax activation) as a probability distribution over classes.
-This is ideal for classification tasks where we want the network to output probabilities that align closely with the true class probabilities.
+About Probabilistic: Cross-entropy loss treats the output of a neural network (often after a softmax activation) as a probability distribution over classes.
+This is ideal for classification tasks where we want the network to output probabilities that align closely with the true class probabilities.<br>

-Penalty for Incorrect Predictions: Entropy-based losses are particularly sensitive to incorrect predictions.
-They penalize confident yet incorrect predictions more heavily, guiding the network to adjust weights to improve accuracy.
+Penalty for Wrong Predictions: Entropy-based losses are particularly sensitive to incorrect predictions.
+They penalize confident yet incorrect predictions more heavily, guiding the network to adjust weights to improve accuracy.<br>

 Good Gradient Properties: Entropy-based losses provide gradients that are well-suited for backpropagation.
-This helps the model learn faster and converge more effectively by providing meaningful updates, even when predictions are close but not quite accurate.
+This helps the model learn faster and converge more effectively by providing meaningful updates, even when predictions are close but not quite accurate.<br>

 Logarithmic Penalty: The logarithmic nature of cross-entropy makes it sensitive to misclassified examples, pushing the model harder to correctly classify difficult samples.
-This helps the network make predictions that align well with ground truth classes.
+This helps the network make predictions that align well with ground truth classes.<br>

 ## 7. (max points 4).
 Describe forward and backward propagation for a multilayer (deep) neural network.

+Forward Propagation:<br>
+Forward propagation is the process of passing input data through the network to produce an output.<br>

+1. Input Layer: Data enters the network.

+2. Layer-by-Layer Computation: Each layer applies a linear transformation (using weights and biases) followed by an activation function, which introduces non-linearity, making it possible for the network to learn complex patterns.

+`z^(l) = W^(l) * a^(l-1) + b^(l)`<br>

+`z^(l)` is the weighted sum of inputs<br>
+`W^(l)` is the weight matrix<br>
+`b^(l)` is the bias vector.<br>

+`a^(l) = f(z^(l))`<br>

+`f` is the activation function applied to the layer's output.<br>

+3. Output Layer: The final layer produces the output, typically using a softmax or sigmoid activation for classification.

+4. Loss Calculation: The output is compared to the ground truth using a loss function (e.g., cross-entropy), which quantifies the error.

+Backward Propagation:<br>
+Backward propagation is the process of updating weights to minimize the loss, using gradients computed from the loss with respect to each weight and bias.<br>

+1. Loss Calculation: Compute the loss using the output from forward propagation and the true labels.

+2. **Weight Updates**: Update weights and biases for each layers `W^(l) = W^(l) - α * ∂L/∂W^(l)`<br>
+`b^(l) = b^(l) - α * ∂L/∂b^(l)`<br>

 ## 8. (max points 4).
 Why do exploding and vanishing gradients problems occur during the training process and how to resolve these problems.